gnulag/gnulag.net/README.md

 `crystalmett`: DON'T ASK AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA  :( Probably dead, we hope not `justJanne`: Actually knew what she was doing.
 We miss you. :(

-If you're regular, PM `browndawg` to get your name and description on here.
+If you're regular, PM `browndawg` to get your name and description on here or send a PR to [our gitlab repo](https://gitlab.com/ejectedspace/gnulag/gnulag.net)

 ---
 © 2019 browndawg et al